kao-fu/CollectTODO/README.md

 A GitHub Action to automatically collect TODO comments in your codebase and post a Markdown TODO summary as a comment on Pull Requests.

+It is basically not recommended to merge any developing branch with unresolved TODOs into main branch, but a issued TODO.
+For a new work, always create an Issue and a new branch.

 ---

 ## How It Works